stonecauldron/tile-mapper/report/paper.md

 for a chain to generate a sequence of elements that do not exist in the training dataset.
-As an example take the word predictors that are present in most mobile phones today; Imagine you have just typed the words "Colorless green ideas sleep"[^This sentence is an example of a grammatically correct sentence with no meaning which we can assume does not occur in a standard English text.
+As an example take the word predictors that are present in most mobile phones today; Imagine you have just typed the words "Colorless green ideas sleep"^[This sentence is an example of a grammatically correct sentence with no meaning which we can assume does not occur in a standard English text.
 Taken from Chomsky 1956], since this sentence is not present in the training corpus, the Markov chain will not be able to infer what the next most probable word is and will have to stop generating text.

-A way of solving this problem is to use what is called backoff smoothing (@Murphy2012) in which we consider less elements of the chain when faced with unknown data.
+A way of solving this problem is to use what is called backoff smoothing [@Murphy2012] in which we consider less elements of the chain when faced with unknown data.
 To take our above example again, instead of considering the whole chain to infer the next most likely word we can restrict ourselves to the previous word only, which in this case is "sleep".
 By reducing the number of